 How much your watch cost?
 You bout to get your watch lost (aight)

 If you flashin it, you must not want it

-See I fuck with real niggaz that done it
+See I freak with real niggaz that done it

 You know what time it is, run it!

 After our brief elevator conversation my neighbor then said to me

 That’s a great point, never give them a chance.

 I’d like to think one of the staff stored it for him, or something off like that?
 Maybe?
 Its possible, but if someone is still doing laundry and clothes are washing, then why would a staff member assume that they forgot it?
 That tide got wisked away.
 (Get it?
 Laundry humor.)